-Sites like Monkey Knife Fight and PrizePicks have positioned themselves as alternatives to DFS operators like DraftKings and FanDuel.
+Sites like PrizePicks have positioned themselves as alternatives to DFS operators like DraftKings and FanDuel.
 The differences are quite noticeable.

-Monkey Knife Fight and PrizePicks are more like betting over/under props than entering traditional DFS contests.
+PrizePicks is more like betting over/under props than entering traditional DFS contests.
 The only real similarity with the DFS contests you find on DraftKings and FanDuel is that the contests are scored based on player stats.

-Monkey Knife Fight and PrizePicks are a lot more like traditional sports betting than DraftKings and FanDuel will ever be.
+PrizePicks is a lot more like traditional sports betting than DraftKings and FanDuel will ever be.
 The differences lie in the presentation and the fact these sites positions themselves as a fantasy sports game of skill as opposed to gambling.

 Is DFS legal in the US?